 Bone growths and the relief of pain of bone metastases

-Radiofrequency ablation can be performed on both benign bone growths and ones that are cancerous.
+Radiofrequency cancer treatment can be performed on both benign bone growths and ones that are cancerous.
 In bone, the procedure varies a little.
 The probe is placed in a bone-penetration cannula into the tumor and then activated at 90 degrees Fahrenheit for 4-6 minutes.
 Success rates for doing the procedure only once are as high as 91-94%.
-Most reoccurrences can be ablated when the procedure is repeated.
+Most recurrences can be ablated when the procedure is repeated.

 When cancer metastasizes to the bone, the patient suffers from a lot of pain.
 One study of 43 patients with a bone metastasis that was very painful and resistant to chemotherapy and radiation proved pain relief was possible.
 The patients had so much pain relief that they used significantly less analgesics to control pain.

-RFA ablation therapy may be a great choice of techniques to use for small renal masses, according to the National Institutes of Health and the National Cancer Institute.
-It’s especially good for patients with a genetic predisposition to have multiple metachronous kidney cancers, such as what happens in von-Hippel Lindau or hereditary papillary renal cancer.
+RFA ablation therapy may be a good choice of technique to use for small renal masses, according to the National Institutes of Health and the National Cancer Institute.
+It’s especially good for patients with a genetic predisposition to have multiple metachronous kidney cancers, such as what happens in von-Hippel Lindau, or hereditary papillary renal cancer.
 So far, results of studies in this area of renal tumors and radiofrequency ablation have shown a 70-90% success rate for the first ablation procedure.
 When the second procedure is done, the success rates will be higher.

-The very best tumor type to respond to RFA is an exophytic tumor of the kidney.
+The tumor type which responds best to RFA is an exophytic tumor of the kidney.
 This is a tumor that grows outside the surface of the epithelial cells from where it starts.
 In other words, it’s similar to how a mushroom grows, and how a mushroom can be plucked off the area from where it originates.
 Complications are rare when ablation is used in the kidneys.

-The doctors compared different types of radiofrequency ablation – thermal ablation (ablation with microwave), and ablation of colorectal liver metastases.
-First of all, you should know that the technique of complete ablation was 93% successful and 97% successful for the microwave version of it.
+The doctors compared different types of radiofrequency ablation, thermal ablation (microwave ablation procedure), and ablation of colorectal liver metastases.
+They found that the technique of complete ablation was 93% successful and 97% successful for the microwave version of it.
 The tumors were completely gone in these cases.

 In the study, even the largest tumors (over 10mm) did not metastasize when the RFA ablation was done.
-They concluded that “Regardless of the thermal ablation modality used, margins greater than 5 mm are critical for local tumor control, with no local tumor progression noted for margins over 10 mm.
-Unlike RF ablation, the efficiency of microwave ablation was not affected for perivascular tumors.”
+They concluded that regardless of the thermal ablation modality used, margins greater than 5 mm are critical for local tumor control, with no local tumor progression noted for margins over 10 mm.
+Unlike RF ablation, the efficiency of microwave ablation procedure was not affected for perivascular tumors.

 If patients have liver cirrhosis along with a liver tumor, they aren’t a candidate for radiofrequency ablation.

-Yet, not all doctors at universities used ablation therapy because of a lack of radiologists that could assist with and/or perform the procedure, and lack of expertise with the procedure.
-The doctors that did use ablation therapy used local tumor ablation, percutaneous radiofrequency and cryoablation.
+Yet not all doctors at universities used ablation therapy because of a lack of radiologists that could assist with and/or perform the procedure, and lack of expertise with the procedure.
+The doctors that do use ablation therapy use local tumor ablation, percutaneous radiofrequency and cryoablation.
 We use it here at Williams Cancer Institute because it works well as seen in our hundreds of patient cases.
-For more information, give us a call.

 Erie, A.J., et al. Retrospective review of percutaneous image-guided ablation of oligometastatic prostate cancer: a single-institution experiment.
 J Vasc Interv Radiol 2017 Jul; 28(7):987-92. https://www.ncbi.nlm.nih.gov/pubmed/28434661